na-na-hi/renget/archive/hn3bd.md

 Characters: A list of minor and major characters that have been encountered in the story and have potential for development or mention in further story.
 List their names and how {{user}} knows the character.

-Major Events: A list of major events and interactions with characters that occurred in the story.
-Base the new events on the Chat History.
-There's no need to add the events listed under Past events before Major Events.
+Events: a list of events that has happened in the story up until the latest chat entry.
+If a list previously exists, update it with new events.
+Don't leave any event out.

 Scene: describe the scene {{user}} is currently in.
 Describe objects and characters (if applicable) that {{user}} can interact with, much like a Dungeon & Dragons GM would.